Illarion-eV/Illarion-Dev/README.md

 ## 1. Preparation

 To use the local server you need to [download and install Docker](https://docs.docker.com/engine/install/).
+**Carefully follow the installation instructions for your OS.**
 On Linux you might want to add your user to the `docker` group, so that you can run commands without `sudo`.

 You also need a local copy of this repository.
 You can find the [official repository on GitHub](https://github.com/Illarion-eV/Illarion-Dev).